Samihaamin/Simple-To-do-App/readme.md

-Enhanchments to the Lavarel Basic Task List
+##Enhanchments to the Lavarel Basic Task List
+* Ability to click on Tasks to see descriptions in a separate page.
+* UI Enhancements.

 ## Laravel PHP Framework